COPS-IITBHU/CSOC-2021-task-4-Express-Apis/README.md

 - Server should automatically reload and reflect your changes upon saving, if that doesn't happen quit the server using `ctrl+c` and restart development server.

 ### Working
-The working of the API server was explained in the Task 1 itself.
-However, we are including the description of the API at the end of this readme for your reference.
 The API which we had created for Task 1 is deployed at https://todo-app-csoc.herokuapp.com/.

 You'll have to complete two subtasks: